Aplacophora: Description

 Aplacophorans are worm-like animals, with little resemblance to most other molluscs.
 They have no shell, although small calcified spicules are embedded in the skin; these spicules are occasionally coated with an organic pellicle that is presumably secreted by microvilli.
 Caudofoveates lack a foot while solenogasters have a narrow foot which lacks intrinsic musculature.
 The mantle cavity is reduced into a simple cloaca, into which the anus and excretory organs empty, and is located at the posterior of the animal.
 The head is rudimentary, and has no eyes or tentacles.
 The cuticle of both subclasses is chitinous, and has an irregular texture.
 Spines bear an organic matrix.
 Sclerites can be hollow or solid; the void within the sclerites of some species fills during growth.
 Sclerites generally form within the cuticle, protruding through when they are fully grown.
 They probably start life as amorphous calcium carbonate, which the organic matrix coaxes into an aragonitic habit as the spines mature.
 Sclerites can be shaped as simple spines, straight, curved, keeled, striated or hooked; or as cupped blades; more complex arrangements are common in copulatory spicules.
 In several species of solenogaster, sclerites change morphology during growth; young specimens might bear flat, solid, scale-like sclerites, to be replaced with longer hollow spine-like sclerites in adults.

 The relationship with other molluscs, however, is apparent from some features of the digestive system; aplacophorans possess both a radula and a style.
 A variety of radular forms and functions exist.
-Solenogasters are hermaphroditic, but caudofoveates have two sexes, and reproduce by external fertilization.
+Solenogasters are hermaphroditic and assumed to have internal fertilization, in contrast to caudofoveates which have two sexes, and reproduce by external fertilization.
 During development, the mantle cavity of the larva curls up and closes, creating the worm-like form of the adult.
+Caudofoveates also differ from Solenogasters in having a head shield and a body that is differentiated into three sections.